fs-wiai/latex-script/vs-code-instructions.md

 # Instructions for compiling LaTeX documents in Visual Studio Code

 This tutorial demonstrates how to set up VS Code to compile the LaTeX script.
+Make sure to have a [LaTeX compiler installed](./README.md) before continuing.

 ## Software installation